 - Log in to vRealize Orchestrator as an administrator and run the Configure vCAC Blueprint to Provision Machine to Pool workflow, located in the Horizon/Configuration folder.

 You can select the blueprint from the Blueprints folder of the IaaS host of the vCAC host.Some custom properties are added to the blueprint.
 Navigate to one of the following menu items:

 vRealize Automation Version Menu Item 6.2.4 7.2 and later

 - To troubleshoot an unsuccessful workflow run, in Orchestrator, you can navigate to

 and select the appropriate workflow to view its logs.

 The blueprint now appears on the Catalog tab for the delegated administrator.
-If the IAAS administrator has configured the blueprint so that delegated administrators can change the number of CPUs, amount of memory, and gigabytes of storage space for the machine, the delegated administrator can make these changes on the Request Information tab when submitting the request.
+If the IaaS administrator has configured the blueprint so that delegated administrators can change the number of CPUs, amount of memory, and gigabytes of hard disk space for the machine, the delegated administrator can make these changes on the Request Information tab when submitting the request.
 The delegated administrator can also change the number of machines to provision.
 The delegated administrator can monitor the progress of machine creation by clicking the Requests tab.